Fostering

 Children coming to stay

 Sometimes children come to stay with us as planned, sometimes they’re a total surprise!
 My parents always tell me if they know someone is coming to the home.
 If we have their name it helps.
-We prepare as much as we can and get a bed ready, and we have a big supply of spare toothbrushes.

 My mum came in with a tiny baby.
 He was only 8 hours old, so small and cute.
 He stayed with us for 10 days and I fell in love.